bcatcho/node-scbuildanalyzer/README.md

 - Mineral patches are the bottleneck
   The first two workers on a patch will collect 40 min/sec, the 3rd will collect 20.
   3 workers per patch is all a patch can sustain due to travel time.

+## Design Scratchpad

+Actor
+   behaviors *

+Behavior
+   properties *
+   states *
+   methods *

+State
+   updateLoop
+   messages *

+Actors have no properties/methods by default

+Actor.say
+   Tell one of the behaviors something
+   This may be a method on the behavior or one of it's properties

+Actor.get
+   get the result of a method or property